Photo Credit: william_wlech

 After figuring out what neighborhood you’d best fit in, you should start thinking about the logistics of getting to work.

-While Concord has a few decent transit options, the most common way to navigate the city is going to be by car.
+While Concord has a few decent transit options, the most common way to navigate the city is by car.

 The longer commute times above are most likely attributed to people commuting outside of the city.